-On October 23, 2023, the Company entered into a waiver agreement with CB Agent Services LLC, origination agent and Alter Domus (US) LLC, administrative agent to waive Section 7.01(c) of the financing agreement for the fiscal quarter ending August 31, 2023, default existing as of this date and specifically listed in the waiver agreement.
+On February 5, 2024, the Company entered into a waiver to financial agreement with CB Agent Services LLC, origination agent and Alter Domus (US) LLC, administrative agent to waive Section 7.01(c) of the financing agreement for the fiscal quarter ending November 30, 2023, default existing as of this date and specifically listed in the waiver agreement.
 The waiver is effective only in this specific instance and for the specific purpose set forth in the agreement and does not allow for any other or further departure from the terms and conditions of the Financing Agreement or any other loan document, which terms and conditions shall continue in full force and effect.
+This financing agreement is scheduled to mature on March 10, 2026.